Mercedes Power Steering Malfunction See Operator’s Manual

 What does power steering malfunction mean on Mercedes?

-It means that there’s something wrong with your Mercedes-Benz power steering system.
-There are a lot of common problems causing the power steering malfunction warning light to illuminate.
+It means that something is wrong with your Mercedes-Benz power steering system.
+Many common problems cause the power steering to malfunction, such as a warning light being illuminated.

-What are the common problems of Mercedes power steering malfunction?
+What are the common problems caused by Mercedes power steering malfunctions?

 Faulty Power Steering Motor